 Standard Interfaces for IaaS.
 OCCI and CDMI provide an interoperable interface across the different CMF, so users and applications can interact with the services offered with a single API.

-Cloud providers joining the Federated Cloud follow EGI procedure to register and certify a Resource Centre (RC), which makes the EGI infrastructure aware of the new resources you offer, and takes care of validating and testing the behaviour of the services.
-In the context of the registration, the Resource Centre will become part of a Resource Infrastructure such as a National Grid Initiative (NGI), an EIRO, or a multi-country Resource Infrastructure.
-ELIXIR is currently reviewing these certification procedures to understand which elements are needed to the support the ELIXIR Compute Platform.
+Cloud providers joining the Federated Cloud follow EGI procedures to register and certify a Resource Centre (RC), which makes the EGI infrastructure aware of the new resources you offer, and takes care of validating and testing the behaviour of the services.
+In the context of the registration, the Resource Centre will become part of a Resource Infrastructure such as a National Grid Initiative (NGI), an EIRO, or a multi-country Resource InKeystonefrastructure.
+ELIXIR is currently reviewing these certification procedures to understand which elements are needed to support the ELIXIR Compute Platform.

 Installation guideline for OpenStack providers

-Integration with of OpenStack providers on EGI’s FedCloud is supported on OpenStack releases from Havana to Mitaka (current release).
+Integration with OpenStack providers on EGI’s FedCloud is supported on OpenStack releases from Havana to Mitaka (current release).
 The installation manual is available at EGI’s wiki and it describes all the technical steps to perform this integration from a working OpenStack deployment.
 The list of components that must be installed depends on the services to be offered:

-Keystone must be always available.
+Keystone must always be available.

-VM Management features (OCCI access or OpenStack access) requies Nova, Cinder and Glance.
+VM Management features (OCCI access or OpenStack access) require Nova, Cinder and Glance.

-Object storage features required Swift.
+Object storage features require Swift.

 Figure 1 below shows the different components and their relation with the OpenStack and EGI services: